Unlocking the Secrets of the Gold-Silver Ratio

 Background

-Silver more valuable in Historic times
+Silver was more valuable in ancient times

 Ancient China